-Each profession has a language: words they use that outsiders don’t understand (or don’t understand the full meaning of,) acronyms, or ways of speaking that can be unintelligible to the untrained listener.
-These professional languages are interesting in that they serve to enhance communication within the in-group.
-They make it more precise, or more efficient, but at the same time they create a group of outsiders, who, because of not having learned the language, cannot participate fully in the conversation without the help of an insider.
+Each profession has a language: words they use that outsiders don’t understand (or don’t understand fully) acronyms, or ways of speaking that can be unintelligible to the untrained listener.
+These professional languages are interesting in that they serve to enhance communication within the community.
+They can make meaning more precise, but at the same time they create a group of outsiders, who, because of not having learned the language, cannot participate fully in the conversation without the help of an insider.

 This work is from a series titled “Secret Languages,” that reflects on this idea.
-They are made on water colour paper, the mark is created by drawing hot glass, straight out of the furnace, onto the paper with a steel rod.
+They are made on water colour paper, the mark is created by drawing hot glass, straight out of the furnace, onto paper with a steel rod.
 The line quality is very calligraphic, evoking simultaneously ideas of language and landscape.
 For me, this is an interesting meditation on language and communication.
-This is a mark that glassmakers tend to understand, they have seen it before, they know how it was made, but to an outsider, it can be quite mysterious.
+This is a mark that glassmakers tend to understand – we have seen it before, we know how it was made – but to an outsider, it can be quite mysterious.